 Our outstanding share capital consists of Class A ordinary shares and Class B ordinary shares.
 Holders of Class A ordinary shares and Class B ordinary shares have the same rights except for voting and conversion rights.
 Each Class A ordinary share is entitled to one vote, and each Class B ordinary share is entitled to 20 votes.
-Each Class B ordinary share is convertible into one Class A ordinary share.
-Class A ordinary shares is not convertible into Class B ordinary shares under any circumstances.
+Each Class B ordinary share is convertible into one Class A ordinary shares are not convertible into Class B ordinary shares under any circumstances.

-Additionally, we are, and following the completion of this offering, will continue to be a "controlled company" as defined under the Nasdaq Stock Market Listing Rules, because our existing controlling shareholder Mr. Dong Hu will be able to exercise % of the total voting power of our issued and outstanding ordinary shares immediately after the consummation of this offering, assuming the underwriter does not exercise its option to purchase additional Class A ordinary shares.
+Additionally, we are, and following the completion of this offering, will continue to be a "controlled company" as defined under the Nasdaq Stock Market Listing Rules, because our existing controlling shareholder Mr. Dong Hu will be able to exercise % of the total voting power of our issued and outstanding ordinary shares immediately after the consummation of this offering, assuming the sales of all of the securities we are offering and no exercise of the warrants.
 For further information, see "Principal Shareholders."